OSDC-Code-Maven/open-source-by-organizations/README.md

 If you know more send a Pull-Request or open an issue with the links.

 In this repository we collect these organizations.

+## File format

+### `organisations/`

+Some corporation and universities have multiple GitHub organizations.
+For example in a university each research lab might have its own GitHub organization.
+In order to have store common information about these we have a separate folder called `organisations/` where we have a YAML file for each such corporation or university.
+The YAML files in the `github/` folder can refer to this entity by adding the `org:` field.

+For example see the `Bosch` entries.

+Required fields: `type`, `url`.
+Optional fields: `city`, `state`, `country`

+### `github/`

+We store information about GitHub organizations (not about individual GitHub repositories).
+The name of the file is `github/ORGA.yaml` where ORGA is the exact same name as `https://github.com/ORGA/`.
+The exact case will be used to display the name of the repository.

+Required fields: `name` and either `type` or `org`.